MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

 |`G:<dd>`|get PWM port mode|`G:<dd>:<mode>`|get `<mode>` of the port `<dd>`|
 |`T:<dd>:<temp>`|set a positive temperature offset for the dew control fir each PWM port|`TOK`|set `<temp>` offset for port `<dd>`|
 |`H:<dd>`|get the temperature offset for a port|`H:<dd>:<temp>`|get `<temp>` offset of the port `<dd>`|

+# Building Options
+to build and flash the firmware you will need the following: a pogo pin programmer for the initial bootflash, see the instructions in the PCB folders For the firmware use the same option as for an Arduino Nano:
+- Board: Arduino AVR Boards / Arduino Nano
+- Processor: ATMega328P